BVH-ESL/ESP-1ch-Gateway-v4.0/README.md

 # To DO

 The following things are still on my wish list to make to the single channel gateway:
 - Receive downstream message with commands form the server.
 These can be used to configure the gateway through downlink messages (such as setting the SF)
-- Repair the _loraSensor functions for use with TTN

 # Release Notes

-The Gateay timestamps are according to the LoRa specification:
-- Receive_Delay1 1s
-- Receive Delay2	2s (starting after Receive_Delay1)
-- Join_Accept_Delay1 5s
-- Join_Accept_Delay2 6s

-## Releases

 New features in version 4.0.4 (June 24, 2017):